yangyifremad/FUSAR-KLIP/README.md

 ## 📊 Evaluation

-SAR-KnowLIP is benchmarked on a wide range of SAR multimodal tasks, including:
+FUSAR-KLIP is benchmarked on a wide range of SAR multimodal tasks, including:

 - ✈️ Target classification & detection
 - 📌 Object segmentation